dCache/dcache-book2/config-SRM.md

 ### srm.db.password.file

-`srm.db.password.file` tells CELL-SRM which database password file to use when connecting to database.
+`srm.db.password.file` tells `SRM` which database password file to use when connecting to database.
 Do not change unless you know what you are doing.
 It is recommended that MD5 authentication method is used.
-To learn about file format please see [].
-To learn more about authentication methods please visit [][5], Please read "Encrypting Passwords Across A Network" section.
+To learn about file format please see http://www.postgresql.org/docs/8.1/static/libpq-pgpass.html.
+To learn more about authentication methods please visit http://www.postgresql.org/docs/8.1/static/encryption-options.html, Please read "Encrypting Passwords Across A Network" section.

 This option is not set by default.